-Mark Hutchinson, chief digital and information officer (CDIO) at Gloucester Hospitals NHS Foundation Trust said that the second wave is “really quite different to the first”, particularly in terms of preparation in the hospital.
+Mark Hutchinson, chief digital and information officer (CDIO) at Gloucester Hospitals NHS Foundation Trust, said the second wave was “really quite different to the first”, particularly in terms of preparation in the hospital.

-For the second wave however, partly because it’s winter, and partly because all of the normal routes into care and elective care pathways and surgery is continuing.
+In the second wave, however, the challenge could be considered even greater, partly because it’s winter, and partly because all of the normal routes into care and elective care pathways and surgery are continuing.

-“We’ve got a bigger challenge this time around, we have to be ready for whatever the second wave throws at us, while also doing everything we possibly can to ensure that all the treatment that people need for any other condition is still being provided in as timely away as possible, so that creates a whole load of challenges,” said Hutchinson.
+“We’ve got a bigger challenge this time around,” said Hutchinson.
+“We have to be ready for whatever the second wave throws at us, while also doing everything we possibly can to ensure that all the treatment that people need for any other condition is still being provided in as timely a way as possible, so that creates a whole load of challenges.”

-At the beginning of the first wave, the trust rapidly deployed several systems, including a virtual desktop solution – a project with was planned to take nine months, but completed in nine days.
-This means that now, if staff are asked to work from home, they can do so easily.
+At the beginning of the first wave, the trust rapidly deployed several systems, including a virtual desktop solution – a project that was planned to take nine months, but completed in nine days.
+This means that, now, if staff are asked to work from home, they can do so easily.

 Read more about NHS and technology

-- NHS Digital tells healthcare organisations to be mindful of a marked rise in usage of the Bazar and Buer loaders.
+- NHS Digital tells healthcare organisations to be mindful of a marked rise in use of the Bazar and Buer loaders.

 The trust had also planned to implement the second phase of its Sunrise electronic patient record system (EPR) from Allscripts.

-“And of course, we spent huge amounts of time completing all sorts of submissions,” he said.
-“NHS England, like us to collect for all sorts of bits of information.”
+“And, of course, we spent huge amounts of time completing all sorts of submissions,” he said.
+“NHS England likes us to collect all sorts of bits of information.”

-But having to collect all this information also led to the trust being able to understand how many patients were being supported on oxygen every day, something which was crucial in the midst of a pandemic.
-“That would have been a horrendous manual task, before we went live with sunrise EPR, but we could just press a button now,” said Hutchinson.
+But having to collect all this information also led to the trust being able to understand how many patients were being supported on oxygen every day, something that was crucial in the midst of a pandemic.
+“That would have been a horrendous manual task before we went live with Sunrise EPR, but we can just press a button now,” he said.

-Hutchinson believes the pandemic has shown that deploying technology doesn’t need to take as long as it previously has in the NHS.
-The pandemic meant that the time period of signing a contract and going live with the EPR was five months.
+Hutchinson believes the coronavirus response has shown that deploying technology doesn’t need to take as long as it previously has in the NHS.
+The pandemic meant it went from signing a contract to going live with the EPR in just five months.

-“We went from beginning of procurement to going live in less than 12, it doesn’t need to take two years like before there was a pandemic.
+“We went from the beginning of procurement to going live in less than 12 months.
+It doesn’t need to take two years like it did before the pandemic.
 And we certainly don’t need to go back to taking two years to buy something,” he said.

 “This experience means we are better able to keep as many non-Covid clinics open as possible, so there should be less disruption to the overall healthcare system here,” she said.

-Just like in Gloucester, the pandemic has shown the trust the importance of technology, said Jupp.
-“The Covid-19 pandemic has massively increased the use of technology within the trust and investment in tech has gone up considerably.
+As in Gloucester, the pandemic has shown the trust the importance of technology.
+“The Covid-19 pandemic has massively increased the use of technology within the trust and investment in tech has gone up considerably,” said Jupp.

-“There’s the obvious technology that has touched all industries – Zoom, Microsoft Teams, etc – that helps us now meet remotely wherever possible, and then we’ve also installed artificial intelligence for reading our CT, angiograms and brain CT scans for strokes,” she said.
+“There’s the obvious technology that has touched all industries – Zoom, Microsoft Teams, and so on – that helps us meet remotely wherever possible, and then we’ve also installed artificial intelligence for reading our CT, angiograms and brain CT scans for strokes,” she said.

 However, one of the most helpful pieces of technology the trust has deployed is its Allocate electronic rostering system called HealthRoster.
 The trust had already been working with the system for a year before the pandemic, but coronavirus accelerated and highlighted the need for a formal system to ensure the right staff cover.

-Jupp added that the attitudes and perception towards technology has changed during the pandemic, and the reaction to an e-roster has been “extremely positive”.
+Jupp added that the attitudes and perception towards technology have changed during the pandemic, and the reaction to an e-roster has been “extremely positive”.

 “The technology has enabled us to keep our staff safe, so meetings from home are now possible, video consultations, where appropriate, are now possible, as well as keep as many non-Covid clinics open as possible by having that visibility of resource.
 We don’t really know what’s to come, and there will undoubtedly be challenges, but I’m confident that we will look after our patients and serve our population really well.”

-In the West Midlands, the Dudley Group NHS Foundation Trust has also massively increased its use of technology.
-Its CIO, Adam Thomas, said during a Webinar that the pandemic made the trust realise that “a lot of things that had seemed like big issues were no longer major problems”.
+In the West Midlands, the Dudley Group NHS Foundation Trust has also greatly increased its use of technology.
+Its CIO, Adam Thomas, said during a webinar that the pandemic had made the trust realise that “a lot of things that had seemed like big issues were no longer major problems”.